tompenzer/marketplace-demo/README.md

 has a Laravel 5.7-based back-end with MySQL and Redis for data storage, and a React/Redux front-end with Passport-implemented OAuth2 authentication.

-The front-end architecture and component design is inspired by the https://github.com/mithunjmistry/ecommerce-React-Redux-Laravel project, though only portions of the markup and workflow behavior remain; styles and front-end component data architecture are mostly rewritten, and the back-end only shares a few lines of code with the project.
+The front-end design is inspired by the https://github.com/mithunjmistry/ecommerce-React-Redux-Laravel project, though little of its code remains; most aspects of the front-end architecture have been refactored or rewritten, and the back-end only shares a few lines of code.

 ## Installation